 Pets can even help us be more social—an important part of overall wellbeing.
 Research has shown that the presence of pets in a classroom significantly increases social interaction between children with autism and their peers.
 Children also displayed more positive emotions and behaviors like smiling and laughing when in the presence of classroom pets.

-Make sure to thank your furry (or feathery, scaly, slimy or slippery) friend tonight for all they add to your life—and Happy National Pet Month!
+Make sure to thank your furry (or feathery, scaly, slimy or slippery) friend for all they add to your life—and Happy National Love Your Pet Day!